808 Mafia

+Southside of 808 Mafia in the studio.

 808 Mafia is an American record production and songwriting group founded by record producers TM88, Lex Luger, and Southside.
-Its other members include Fuse 100, Tarentino, Purps, Swede, Nonstop Da Hitman, and MP808, among others.
+Its other members include Fuse 100, Tarentino, Tray Sav, Purps, Swede, Nonstop Da Hitman, and MP808, among others.
 The group's name originates from the Roland TR-808, a drum machine commonly used in hip-hop music.

 History

 808 Mafia formed in 2010 when rapper Waka Flocka Flame decided to create a production team, made up of his frequent collaborators Lex Luger and Southside.
 The group quickly expanded, adding a number of upcoming and affiliated producers, and is currently signed to Flame's label Brick Squad Monopoly.

 The group released its debut self-titled instrumental mixtape in 2012, hosted by Trap-A-Holics, which was produced by and introduced 5 of its members: TM88 (credited as Trackman), Be-Bop, Purps, Bobby Beats, and Tarentino.
 A sequel called 808 Mafia II, announced for release on December 21, 2012 was repeatedly delayed.
 In March 2013, a trailer for the tape was released to the team's YouTube channel.
 808 Mafia II was eventually released on April 23, 2013 via LiveMixtapes, hosted by Trap-A-Holics, DJ Scream and DJ Drama, and featuring production by Southside, TM88, Purps, Tarentino, Fuse, Chris Fresh, King Trice, OG Taxx and Be Bop.